clubstudio/kickoff/readme.md

 If you plan on using any of the preconfigured Gulp tasks, make sure you run `npm install` (and possibly `bower install` if neccessary) first - this will pull in any required dependencies.

 That's it!
 You're good to go.

+## Installer

+Check out the [Kickoff Installer](https://github.com/clubstudioltd/kickoff-installer) package for a convenient way to start new web projects, with or without Kickoff.

 ## Alias